faxpillow/pendingindefinitelydostponed/README.md

 the every economic model system in the world interface was my idea and not programmer non ability more knowledge can tell u has changed current was my idea from two decades ago and it is nice to know what many things can be done has nothing to do with the interest rates of any country I am not sorry!

-* i understand all tlfcfol factors of bourse market just saying it is fantastically fun to consider, think about and extend in fanciful or non fanciful manners ¯\_(ツ)_/¯ also in if I could made the 3d online model I can make it very perfectionistically fun to look at
+* i understand all tlfcfol factors of bourse market just saying it is fantastically fun to consider, think about and extend in fanciful or non fanciful manners ¯\_(ツ)_/¯ also in if I wasted time making the 3d online model w it  perfectionistically fun to look at

 Shared accounts within NYC not need to be in person networked to the limit of followership, a collection of accounts to push strategic choices by branching modular subgroups, and the profit comes from the wider exposure but wouldn't overload any individual account bc all it would be is a option .
 Or, brute force in-person just accrue followers for desired content once chosen self or otherwise